- About Us

-Forgatch’s international parent management training group formed their own independent non-profit, Implementation Sciences International.
-Reid and colleagues established the non-profit Center for Research to Practice to study the dissemination of OSLC interventions and related topics.
+Forgatch’s international parent management training group formed their own independent non-profit, Implementation Sciences International, Inc. Reid and colleagues established the non-profit Center for Research to Practice to study the dissemination of OSLC interventions and related topics.

-Today, OSLC is a multidisciplinary research center that includes 14 research scientists, 7 doctoral level research associates, and over 160 scientific and administrative support staff.
+Today, OSLC is a multidisciplinary research center that includes research scientists, doctoral level research associates, and numerous scientific and administrative support staff.
 Over the past 40 years, the group has published over 700 articles and books on the development, prevention, and treatment of child aggression, antisocial behavior, and delinquency.

 Author: J. Mark Eddy, October 3, 2006